-Cross channel sales is crucial to business growth and, to efficiently manage inventory, you will need a multichannel POS system like Shopify POS.
+Cross-channel sales is crucial to business growth, and, to efficiently manage inventory, you will need a multichannel POS system like Shopify POS.
 This versatile app can be installed on multiple devices without extra fees, and any store activity made on these devices will be synchronized by your main Shopify dashboard.
-You can also choose which products you want to showcase online, in your physical store, or in both.
+You can also choose which products you want to showcase online, in your physical store, or both.

 Overall, Shopify POS offers the best value for new ecommerce businesses and online-based multichannel retailers.
 It combines top-of-the-line ecommerce features with in-person sales tools to offer the best omnichannel platform.
 Its user-friendly interface, smart inventory management features, seamless checkout, and wide range of integration options make Shopify POS among the best POS systems on the market today.
-Visit Shopify POS for a 14-day free trial.
+Sign up for Shopify POS’ 14-day free trial.